 Parmigiano-Reggiano has even attracted the attention of crooks.
 In the 21st century, trucks carrying the cheese have been hijacked by the Mafia.

 The cheese is made from unpasteurized cow’s milk and the animals eat only grass or hay.
-They are fed no growth hormones, antibiotics, or steroids.
+They are not fed any growth hormones, antibiotics, or steroids.
 They placidly graze on natural vegetation only, which contains the three specific bacteria needed to make Parmesan.

 The milk, half is skimmed and half is whole milk, is put into large copper-lined containers and whey and rennet (an enzyme from intestines of calves) are added.
 After heating, the milk curdles.